St Fabian ( 200-250) was appointed Pope in 236.

 St Fabian was buried in the catacomb of Callixtus, Rome.
 His Feast Day is 20th January, the day of his death.

-St Sebastian was an early Christian martyr during Emperor Diocletian’s time.
+St Sebastian ( 256-283) was an early Christian martyr during Emperor Diocletian’s time.
 He was a Christian soldier in the Praetorian Guard whose role was to protect Diocletian.
-When he was found to be converting others to Christianity, Diocletian ordered his execution by tying him to a tree and used him as a shooting target for soldiers.
+When he was found to be converting others to Christianity, Diocletian ordered his execution by tying him to a tree and using him as a shooting target for soldiers.
 St Sebastian survived, despite his body being riddled with arrows, and was nursed back to health by Irene of Rome.
 However, when he confronted Diocletian personally, to warn him of his sins, Diocletian had him clubbed to death.

 His Feast Day is 20th January, the day of his death.
 St Sebastian is Patron Saint of Soldiers and Athletes.